hassony2/useful-computer-vision-phd-resources/Awesome-computer-vision-network-tricks.md

 ### Working with Adam

 - Although I train with Adam and learning rate is adaptative I still observe (positive) jumps in accuracy right after the learning rate decay.
-It is not clear however wheter it improves the final performance
+It is not clear however whether it improves the final performance